 In 2009 Rady Children’s Hospital San Diego (RCH) launched FACES for the Future (FACES) with the goal of facilitating healthcare careers among high risk youth in an underserved community.
 FACES in San Diego grew out of a successful program at Children’s Hospital in Oakland, and is a member of the state-wide FACES Coalition.
 FACES is a three year academic and career preparation program in partnership with San Diego Unified School District’s Hoover High School students enrolled in the school’s Academy for Health and Healthier Communities (AHHC), and College, Career and Technical Education (CCTE).
 In 2013, FACES reached out to include students from nearby Crawford High School.

-When the program started, it involved students in grades 10-12.
-In 2014, FACES expanded to include freshmen.
-Students travel together as a cohort throughout the four years of the program, for both core academic classes and health related classes.
-Hoover High provides core academics and, in partnernship with CCTE, Project Lead the Way biomedical science courses.
+The FACES program starts with students in their high school sophomore year through graduation.
+Students travel together as a cohort throughout the three years of the program, for both core academic classes and health related classes.
+Hoover High provides core academics and, in partnership with CCTE, Project Lead the Way biomedical science courses.
 RCH provides hospital-based and community-based rotations as well as school-based staffing.
 FACES core staff include an on-site project coordinator and a social worker, who facilitate real world experiences, workshops, college trips, leadership training and student support.

 The FACES program is structured around five primary program components: